xdevguild/multiversX-nft-holders/README.md

 #### Getting started
 ##### 1. Configuring Python
-You need to have Python installed on your machine or in the virtual environment 🤓.
+You need to have Python installed on your machine or in the virtual environment.

 Check your Python version by running: